Skip to main content

 Everyone (Almost) Gets Richer

 The Industrial Revolution generated wealth wherever it reached, and this new wealth, together with the new technology, now gave the middle class a standard of living that even the very rich had not known two generations earlier.
 The newly affluent were the most rapidly growing segment of the population.
-In 1828, when New York’s population was 185,000, there were only 59 New Yorkers with property assessed at more than one hundred thousand dollars, a large fortune in those days.
+In 1828, when New York’s population was 185,000, there were only 59 New Yorkers with property assessed at more than $100,000, a large fortune in those days.
 By 1845, when the city’s population had more than doubled to 371,000, the number of citizens with property worth more than one hundred thousand dollars had quintupled and the word millionaire had been coined to describe the very, very rich.
 The number of those who were, in the Victorian phrase, merely “comfortably fixed” far more than kept pace.

 The relative ease with which new wealth could be created, not just in agriculture and commerce as before but now also in manufacturing, transportation, and finance, had profound consequences for human society.
 As early as 1828 the English social critic John Sterling wrote: “Wealth! wealth! wealth!
 Praise be to the god of the nineteenth century!
 The golden idol! the mighty Mammon! such are the accents of the time, such the cry of the nation....
 There may be here and there an individual, who does not spend his heart in laboring for riches; but there is nothing approaching to a class of persons actuated by any other desire.”
 Although Sterling was referring to England, his observations were equally true of the United States.
-Money—who had it and how much- was a subject of abiding interest to the early Victorians, an interest they made little, if any, effort to conceal.
+Money -who had it and how much - was a subject of abiding interest to the early Victorians, an interest they made little, if any, effort to conceal.
 The cost of everything, even churches, was among the details regularly given in guidebooks to American cities.

 The rapidly increasing middle class came to dominate society and taste in the 1840s and ’50s, especially in the United States, which had no aristocratic tradition.
 The newly affluent, able to afford leisure, greatly increased the market for books and magazines while gaslight and oil lamps greatly increased the ease of reading and the time available for it.
 Publishers began to pour out new and inexpensive works of fiction and travel.
 (It is ironic that Charles Dickens, who deplored the Industrial Revolution and the capitalists who drove it, probably never realized that changes brought about by the Industrial Revolution had contributed mightily to his own immense income.)